 GeneCards Summary for ITCH Gene

 ITCH (Itchy E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
 Diseases associated with ITCH include Autoimmune Disease, Multisystem, With Facial Dysmorphism and Itch E3 Ubiquitin Ligase Deficiency.
-Among its related pathways are Signaling by ERBB4 and NOTCH2 Activation and Transmission of Signal to the Nucleus.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Notch Signaling Pathway (WikiPathways).
 Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is WWP1.